dlebansais/TaskbarIconHost/README.md

 Host for plugins that want to be on the Windows 10 taskbar.

 # Using the program
 Copy binaries from the latest release [here](https://github.com/dlebansais/TaskbarIconHost/releases) in a directory, then run TaskbarIconHost.exe.
-This will load plugins copied in the same directory, and if any create a little icon in the task bar where all plugins can interact with the user.
+This will load plugins copied in the same directory and, if there is at least one, create a little icon in the task bar where all plugins can interact with the user.

 Right-click the icon to pop a menu with the following items: